Data Centers in Little Rock

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Little Rock data centers, as of September 2025.
-Secure, low-latency connections to all major cloud providers are established via private network extensions to the Dallas metro, a primary interconnection hub.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Little Rock as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated circuits to the primary interconnection hub in Dallas.

-Internet Exchange Points (IXPs): Public peering is limited within the market.
-Most network traffic is exchanged through private peering arrangements or routed via upstream providers in major hubs like Dallas.
+Internet Exchange Points (IXPs): Public peering is limited within Little Rock.
+Most traffic exchange occurs through private peering arrangements within local data centers or is routed through major exchange points in Dallas.

 Power Analysis

-Arkansas offers one of the most attractive power cost structures in the United States, making Little Rock a prime location for workloads sensitive to electricity pricing.
+Arkansas offers one of the most attractive power cost structures in the United States, making it a key advantage for the Little Rock market.

 Market Access, Business & Tax Climate

-Regional Market Reach: From Little Rock, organizations can effectively serve customers across Arkansas, Louisiana, Mississippi, Oklahoma, and southern Missouri.
-Its central location makes it an effective distribution point for digital services.
+Regional Market Reach: From Little Rock, organizations can effectively serve customers across Arkansas, Louisiana, Oklahoma, Missouri, and parts of Texas and Tennessee.
+Its central location makes it an efficient distribution point for digital services and content.

 Tax Advantage For Data Centers: Arkansas provides a significant sales and use tax exemption on the purchase of data center equipment, software, and electricity.
-This incentive directly reduces the upfront capital expenditure required to build or expand a data center footprint.
+This incentive directly reduces the capital and operational costs of building and maintaining a data center presence in the state.

 Natural Disaster Risk

-Little Rock has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 64.08 out of 100, as of September 2025.
-The primary risks are atmospheric and geological, requiring facility engineering to focus on structural resilience.
+Little Rock has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 64.08 out of 100 as of September 2025.
+The primary risks are weather-related and do not include major seismic or coastal threats.
+Key hazards for consideration include tornadoes, severe wind, hail, winter weather, and drought.